cfpb/development/guides/browser-support.md

 ### Non-interactive scripting

 Non-interactive scripting is tooling and analytics that we utilize as developers but that remain hidden to the end user.
-Examples are Modernizr and Google Analytics.
+For example, Google Analytics.

 ## Resources